chc-code/findadapt/README.md

 Adapter trimming is the first step for analyzing small RNA sequencing data where reads are longer than target RNAs with lengths ranging from 18 to 30 bp.
 There is a lack of tools for accurately identifying adapters from raw reads.
 Moreover, the use of randomized adapters to reduce ligation biases in small RNA-seq library preparation makes adapter detection even more challenging.

 # About FindAdapt
-FindAdapt is a Python package for identifying adapter patterns for small RNA sequencing data without dependency on prior information.
+FindAdapt is a Python package for identifying adapters for small RNA sequencing data without relying on prior information.

 # Installation
 FindAdapt is a stand-alone Python package (python >=3.6).